 - Ask them if they’re still comfortable sharing their interview.

 - Immediately jot down any thoughts or ideas you had from the interview.

 - Follow-up with the interviewee and send a note of thanks.

-- Send the interviewee a copy of the essay and/or recording.
+- Send the interviewee a copy of the recording.

 - Set up a free dropbox account with your email address.
 If you already have a dropbox account that is full, please create a new gmail account to use for this project.

-- Place the following things in a folder titled with your full name.
+- Place the following things in a folder titled with your full name (FIRST NAME, LAST NAME).
 Within this folder place…

 - The recording of the interview

 - The Signed Consent Form or a Recording of the Consent Form

 - Share the folder with the email firstname.lastname@example.org.